Four Seasons: Variations in American Vitalist Film Comedy

 We recognize, of course, that liveliness in comedy is as old as comedy itself.
 At least back to Plautus, there have always been lively comedies, but lively comedy is not even closely synonymous with vitalist comedy.
 Sprightly comedy, often satiric, has existed for centuries.
-Molière provides multiple classic examples, but more recently we can look to Gilbert and Sullivan, to Oscar Wilde’s Importance of Being Ernest, and Hollywood’s Arsenic and Old Lace.
+Molière provides multiple classic examples, but more recently, we can look to Gilbert and Sullivan, to Oscar Wilde’s Importance of Being Ernest, and to Hollywood’s Arsenic and Old Lace.
 But sprightly comedy is no more vitalist comedy than is lively comedy.

 Ultimately what makes vitalist comedy vital is that it has a new kind of power over us, a dynamic seldom felt in literature before the 20th century.

 At a formal level, all these plays make use of humor components which are seldom appreciated even in discussions of the humorous.
 We will be explicating and elaborating on these humor components and their accompanying dynamis in eight essay-length examples from modern American film theatre.
 We will also be considering key aspects of My Fair Lady, which though an American production, is clearly a close imitation of a British model by George Bernard Shaw, who deserves very special mention in the development of this new genre.
 There is some reason to think that French playwrights including Jean Anouilh and Jean Giraudoux have had seminal influences.
 Since the great successes in the genre, however, have been primarily American, we will define the genre through American examples, leaving the question of seminal influence to other studies.

 In imitation of the best of deconstructive criticism, it is perhaps well here to tell a story, create a myth, that at least starts to suggest what this dynamic or dynamis is like that creates a new comedic sub-genre: